MichaelCurrin/learn-to-code/en/recommended.md

 # 🌐 Recommended

-External links I enjoy and would like share with others.
+External links to tools and site that I enjoy and would like share with others.

 ## 🤩 Popular repos